StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 - Allow sites to check if you have payment methods saved: Off

 #### Optional diagnostic data
-- Help improve Microsoft products by sending optional diagnostic ata about how you use the browser, webstes you visit, and crash reports: Off
+- Help improve Microsoft products by sending optional diagnostic ata about how you use the browser, websites you visit, and crash reports: Off

 #### Search and service improvement
 - Help improve Microsoft products by sending the results from searches on the web: Off